jasperbobasper/Philosophers/README.md

 Developing the Philosophers project expanded my understanding of concurrent programming, synchronization mechanisms, and the importance of avoiding data races.
 It pushed my problem-solving skills to the limit and taught me a lot about complex threading scenarios.

 ## Implementation
 Each Philosopher is represented by a thread, with a final thread that "Monitors" the philosopher actions and checks that they are staying within time limits.
-Forks and actions are protected by mutexes to avoid conflict and to make sure a philosopher cannot continue performing actions after death.

 One of the most significant challenges of this project was to ensure thread safety and avoid data races.
 With a ban on global variables, I had to come up with a synchronization mechanism using mutexes.
 This ensured that each philosopher had exclusive access to their forks, preventing conflicts.
 The program logs every action a philosopher takes, and announces their deaths within 10ms.

 ## Usage
   - run make